Sjinjutha/DADS7202-DL/README.md

 <img width="285" alt="Screenshot 2022-09-15 174717" src="https://user-images.githubusercontent.com/97572167/190385320-27702709-e25e-4c55-a32f-7bc09f2bd1f0.png">

 From the results, it was found that MLP gave the highest accuracy = 0.77743±0.0084 and training time = 7ms per epoch.

+Note : In general, we will settle model in round 2 to be our model for use-case if we were ruled by accuracy rate.

 ## Discussion